ansible/community-docs/maintaining.rst

 A person who is interested in becoming a maintainer and satisfies the :ref:`requirements<Requirements for maintainers>` may either self-nominate or be nominated by another maintainer.

-To nominate a candidate, please create a GitHub issue in the relevant collection repository repository.
+To nominate a candidate, please create a GitHub issue in the relevant collection repository.
+If there is no response, the repository is not actively maintained, or the current maintainers do not have permissions to add the candidate, please create the issue under `ansible/community <https://github.com/ansible/community>`_ repository.

 .. _Communication: